-The transfer between the power supplies are to be effected automatically.
+The transfer between the power supplies is to be effected automatically.
 Loss and transfer of power is to be alarmed at the operator control station.

-3.2.3(b) High Risk Level
+3.2.3(b) High Risk Category Level (1 October 2024)

 Electric power for control, monitoring and alarm systems involved in the performance of the function are to be fed from two feeders from different electrical bus sections.